reeseaustin55/Fetch_Literature-/README.md

    terminal by using standard input.
 2. Run the script:

-   - If you simply execute `python fetch_pdfs.py` in a terminal, the GUI opens automatically (as long as Tkinter is available) so you can paste the bibliography and monitor download status messages.
+   - If you execute `python fetch_pdfs.py` without additional arguments and there is no data coming from standard input, the script opens the GUI automatically (provided Tkinter is available) so you can paste the bibliography and monitor download status messages.
    - To stay in the terminal, provide a file path or pipe the bibliography via standard input: